-Having seen the transition for many children within the system, from education, I have noticed that there is a growing trend in the low life outcomes for children who are excluded from school.
+Having seen the transition for many children within the system, from education, I have noticed that there is a growing trend in the poor life outcomes for children who are excluded from school.
 School exclusion, not only puts these vulnerable children at risk from attaining low educational prospects, it also puts them at risk from other societal factors that contribute to imprisonment, substance abuse and mental health disorders.
-Although I understand that teachers are supposed to teach, and the classroom should be a place of order and an environment conducive to environment, I can’t help but question, whether this can still be achieved without the permanent exclusion of these young people.
+Although I understand that teachers are supposed to teach, and the classroom should be a place of order.
+I can’t help but question, whether this can still be achieved without the permanent exclusion of these young people.

-During my emerging Social Work carer, I have worked with many families who have children who are beyond parental control, often out of school and in trouble with the police, or gangs, many of the time their reading and writing levels are below average, or they have an undiagnosed learning disability that made learning difficult.
+During my emerging social work career, I have worked with many families who have children who are beyond parental control, often out of school and in trouble with the police, or gangs, many of the time their reading and writing levels are below average, or they have an undiagnosed learning difficulty that made learning difficult.
 The frustration of this, often leading to disengagement in school, poor behaviour and eventually exclusion.
-It is important that more parents and teachers at an early level seek to understand how a child learns, it is understandable, that with the ratio of children to teachers at school, this can be quite impossible, but it is not something that should be ignored.
+It is important that more parents and teachers at an early level seek to understand how a child learns, it is understandable, that with the ratio of children to teachers at school, this can be hard, but it is not something that should be ignored.

 It is a well-known fact, that despite their being guidance on working together, professionals who work with young people often don’t.
 I believe this is one of the reasons why information is missed and young people are slipping through the net, and falling into other temptations.
 The police, schools, parents and social care need to work better together to provide a well-rounded service for these children.
 I have sat and observed many multi-agency meetings, where the voice of the child is lost, and they are just seen as ‘the problem’, or agencies are shifting the blame from one agency to another without collectively and actively attempting to come up with the long term solution.
 I have also sat and observed meetings where professionals representing different agencies have shown a great deal of care, professionalism and creativeness when presenting solutions to some of these problems that young people face.